tomal00/barometer/README.md

-# PSS - Ročníková práce
+# Barometer with web UI

 A simple barometer using raspberry pi with Sense Hat.
 GUI in the form of a Web App included.